 Checking all file systems. [/sbin/fsck.ext4 (1) — /] fsck.ext4 -a /dev/sda1/dev/sda1: clean, 65405/1905008 files, 732749/7608064 blocks[/sbin/fsck.ext4 (1) — /tmp] fsck.ext4 -a /dev/sdc1[/sbin/fsck.ext4 (2) — /backup] fsck.ext4 -a /dev/sde1/dev/sdc1: clean, 12/1048576 files, 109842/4192957 blocks/dev/sde1 : clean, 51/67043328 files, 4259482/268173037 blocks

 Note We highly recommend that you make a backup of the virtual hard disk (VHD) from the inaccessible VM before you follow the recovery steps.
-You can stop the VM and back up the VHD by using Microsoft Storage Explorer.
+You can stop the VM and back up the VHD by using Azure Storage Explorer.

-- Attach the OS disk to a recovery VM.
+- Attach the system disk to a recovery VM.
 To do this, go to the following Azure article, and follow the steps from the beginning up to the “Fix issues on original virtual hard disk” section:

 grep SCSI /var/log/kern.log